 How would a user application program invoke Suprtool to perform a desired task?
 Robelle provides an interface routine that runs Suprtool for a user program, passing commands from the program to Suprtool (the same commands you would type into Suprtool).
 This routine (or procedure, subroutine, intrinsic) allows user programs to call Suprtool.
 A typical use of this interface would be for a COBOL program to ask Suprtool to extract a selected subset from a large IMAGE dataset and write it to a disc file, which the COBOL program would then read and format into a report.
-User http://www.robelle.com/library/manuals/.
+User programs written in COBOL, TRANSACT, Speedware, SPL, FORTRAN, Pascal, COBOL/iX, FORTRAN/iX, or Pascal/iX can call Suprtool2.